VirtualPlanetaryLaboratory/vplanet/examples/AtmEscRegimes/README.rst

 --------

-This examples compares the atmospheric erosion of four planets subject to energy-limited escape, radiation/recombination-limited escape, Bondi-limited escape, and one planet whose escape regime evolves depending on its mass, radius, and incident XUV flux.
+This examples compares the atmospheric erosion of four planets subject to energy-limited escape, radiation/recombination-limited escape, "Bondi-limited" escape, and one planet whose escape regime evolves depending on its mass, radius, and incident XUV flux.
+Bondi-limited escape occurs for planets overflowing their Roche lobe, in which case particles escape at the local sound speed.

 ===================   ============
 **Date**              09/24/19